Riley Jackson: International career

-Jackson got her first call up to a youth national team training camp with the under-15 team in October 2019.
+Jackson was first called into camp with the United States youth national team at the under-15 level in October 2019.
 She trained again with the team in March 2020 at a camp run by her future Courage coach Sean Nahas.
 When youth soccer returned from its COVID-19 pandemic hiatus, Jackson traveled abroad for the first time to play for the national under-17 team at the 2022 CONCACAF Women's U-17 Championship in the Dominican Republic.
 She co-captained the team to win the tournament, scoring two goals and making three assists, and was awarded the Golden Ball as the tournament's best player.
 She recorded two assists at the 2022 FIFA U-17 Women's World Cup, where the United States fell to Nigeria in the quarterfinals on penalties.
 Jackson was one of two United States players whose penalties were saved in the shootout.

 Jackson played friendlies for the under-20 team before being selected to the roster for the 2024 FIFA U-20 Women's World Cup.
 She played all but 45 minutes at the U-20 Women's World Cup, helping the United States finish in third place, its best result since 2012.
 She converted a penalty kick in a shootout win over Germany in the quarterfinals.
 She was called up by Emma Hayes into Futures Camp, training concurrently with the senior national team, in January 2025.

+Jackson was called up to the senior national team for the first time in January 2026.
+She made her senior international debut on January 27, starting the entire match and assisting Trinity Rodman's goal in a 5–0 friendly win over Chile.